Lovely reader Nique asked:

 What do I do with items I love but can’t seem to work them into everyday wear?
 I tweak my clothing choices.
 It’s a last resort, but it works.
 Ladylike, romantic, delicate, or even old-fashioned looks can be crafted around fine jewelry, and if your pieces are going unworn it might be fun to dedicate one day per week to building outfits around them.
 If you’re going to go this route, make sure to include a few nods to your typical style: Chunky shoes, bold colors, whatever your signature may be.
 But build the outfit with the jewelry in mind: Pick a neckline that really lets a necklace shine, pull your hair back to show off those earrings, cuff your sleeves to keep bracelets visible.
 Since fine jewelry is often received as gifts – definitely the case for Nique – it can feel very emotionally rewarding to dress around it.

 Mixing fine and costume jewelry can be challenging, as the contrasting levels of quality may appear obvious.
 So proceed with caution should you choose to mix, and try to choose mixes that either appear to have similar quality levels, or have very clearly differentiated quality levels.
 In other words, be intentional.
-Bee wears giant piles of necklaces and jewelry nearly every day, and mixes high and low constantly, so she might be a good source of inspiration.
+Blair wears giant piles of necklaces and jewelry nearly every day, and mixes high and low constantly, so she might be a good source of inspiration.

 Image courtesy John Sanchez Photography.